 Many different cuts of beef are available – what you buy depends on how you want to cook it.
 For roasts, the best cuts include rib (on the bone or boned and rolled), sirloin, top rump and fillet.
 For quick cooking, try fillet, entrecôte, rib eye, sirloin or rump steaks.
 Brisket, topside and silverside are good for pot roasts, and stewing and braising steak are good for stews and casseroles.
 Minced beef makes great burgers and pies.

 Watch our video on how to roast and carve rib of beef:

 When choosing any cut of beef, look for firm, fine-grained meat; it should be moist, rather than dry or slimy.
-A light marbling (ie thin streaks) of fat running through the meat is a good sign - this gives succulence and flavour and, without it, the meat will be dry once cooked.
-Any fat on the outside of the beef should be creamy-coloured (fat that is yellow might well be rancid).
+A light marbling (ie thin streaks) of fat running through the meat is a good sign – this gives succulence and flavour and, without it, the meat will be dry once cooked.
+Any fat on the outside of the beef should be creamy-coloured or yellow hued would indicate it's aged.
 Properly hung beef should be deep burgundy in colour, rather than bright red.
 Go for cleanly cut, neatly trimmed pieces of beef, with no fragments of shattered bone.

 Make sure beef doesn't touch any cooked foods or anything that will be eaten raw.
 Any cuts that are bought loose will keep for up to 2-4 days.
-Larger cuts for roasting will keep up to 5 days.
-Minced beef should be eaten within a day of purchase.
+Larger cuts for roasting will keep up to 4 days (check all use by dates).
+Minced beef should be eaten within a day of purchase or frozen.
 For vacuum-packed meat, follow the use-by date on the packaging.